JulienAssouline/Projects-for-work-using-R/README.md

 These are some articles for which I've used R. If you do not see a file above with a link, then the R code was a personal project of mine.
 Probably making a chart, or exploring data for fun.

 They are in ascending order.
-So, "Baseball attendance analysis & Wins in baseball 1970-2017" is my first project, and "Relievers aren’t being overpaid… but designated hitters are: An investigation" is my latest project.
+So, "Baseball attendance analysis & Wins in baseball 1970-2017" is my first project, and "Baseball Salaries" is my latest project.

 Baseball attendance analysis & Wins in baseball 1970-2017: